dongzgh/dongzgh.github.io/journal.md

 * Checked online appointment for Dong's passport renewal
 * Booked reminder on calendar for the next available spots

+* [L3MONSHAPE]
+	* Started	to revise GUI images

 * [HEXAGONMI](#hexagonmi)
 	* Presented FTI Unit Testing project status report
+	* Discussed the bug #28583 related with embossment treatment
+	* Investigated the bug #28613 related with hole filling and assigned it to Chubarev

+## 2020-02-06

+* Researched bible verses resources online
+* Started to learn KDP publishing documents

 ## REFERENCES

 ### estates